 Before You Go.
 Being in the South, it's going to be warmer in Raleigh than in Newark.
-But, this being December, it won't be hot.
-For next Thursday, the Raleigh News & Observer is predicting mid-60s for daylight and mid-50s for night, and rain.
+But, this being November, it won't be hot.
+For next Thursday, the Raleigh News & Observer is predicting high 60s for daylight, but dropping to the low 40s for night.
+But no rain.

 Tickets.
-The Hurricanes averaged 12,594 fans per game last season.
-That's only 67 percent -- averaging 2/3rds full.
-In each case, they rank 29th, 2nd-worst, in the NHL, ahead of only the Florida Panthers.
+The Hurricanes averaged 12,007 fans per game last season.
+That's only 64 percent -- averaging less than 2/3rds full.
+In each case, they rank 30th, dead last in the NHL.
 For the sake of comparison, the Whalers averaged 13,680 fans per game, or 87 percent of capacity, in their last season before the move.
 So tickets shouldn't be very hard to come by.

 Perhaps the best way to get from New York to Raleigh is by plane.
-True, you'd have to change planes at Charlotte on your way to Raleigh-Durham International Airport, but if you order your ticket online at this writing, you could get a round-trip flight for just $261.
+If you fly United Airlines out of Newark, and you order your ticket online at this writing, you could get a nonstop round-trip flight for under $300.

 Once In the City.
 Both North Carolina and South Carolina were named for the King of England at the time of their initial settlements, King Charles I. Raleigh, the capital of North Carolina, was named for Sir Walter Raleigh, the English soldier who led the early English colonization of the Atlantic Coast (Virginia and the Carolinas).